 Tell Your Insurance Company

-Police might also give you a ticket for causing the car accident.
+Contact your insurer to report the accident.
+Most policies require that you report an accident as soon as you can.
+Otherwise, you could miss out on coverage.
+Police may also issue a ticket for causing the car accident.
 It might be tempting to avoid this, but failing to report the accident is far more serious.

-What Happens if You Are Partially at Fault in a Car Accident?
+What Happens if You are Partially at Fault in a Car Accident?

-In Georgia, according to OCGA §51-12-33, you are only responsible for the percentage of fault you hold in the accident—as long as you are less than 50% at fault.
-Here’s how it works:
+Sometimes, there is more than one at-fault driver in an accident, especially when multiple vehicles are involved.
+The laws on partial fault vary per state.
+In Georgia, according to OCGA §51-12-33, you are only responsible for the percentage of fault you hold in the accident, as long as you are less than 50% at fault.

 You can handle your case without an attorney’s help – that decision is entirely up to you.
-However, an attorney can definitely help sort out matters that can quickly become complicated.
-Plus, if you have an attorney on your side, you may be able to still get damages even if you are partially at fault for the accident.
+However, an attorney can help sort out matters that can quickly become complicated.
+Plus, if you have an attorney on your side, you may still be able to get damages even if you are partially at fault for the accident.

 Types of Damages You Can Claim